 A review of the underlying lease should provide the answer as to whether a sublease is allowable within the confines of your lease.
 If in fact there is a provision not allowing for a sublease, then your sublease agreement with the lessee is not valid.

 It would be helpful to review the terms of your "work contract."
 If you have an actual employment contract, the terms of your employment should be incorporated, especially terms concerning breaches of the contract and your rights pursuant to the contract .
-More information is needed as it is...Read more »
+More information is needed...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.